dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 In the YANG model, both network elements and components are supported by providing augmentations to each.

 Entitlements and network assets are linked in the model in multiple ways.
 Entitlements at the network-inventory level might be attached to network assets through their attachment mechanism, representing organizational entitlements.
-Network assets have their own installed-entitlements that may be derived from the centralized entitlements or installed directly.
-The capabilities of network assets reference these locally installed entitlements through their supporting-entitlements lists.
-The former addresses the case of a centralized license server or inventory system, while the latter represents entitlements that are locally available and actively used by the asset's capabilities.
-An installed entitlement that is not referenced by any capability means that it is available locally but not currently in use.
+Network assets have their own installed-entitlements that may be derived from the centralized entitlements or assigned directly.
+The capabilities of network assets reference these installed entitlements through their supporting-entitlements lists.
+The former addresses the case of a centralized license server or inventory system, while the latter represents entitlements that are actively entitling the asset's capabilities.
+An installed entitlement that is not referenced by any capability means that it is active on the asset but not currently in use.

-Entitlements are managed both centrally at the network-inventory level and locally within network assets through installed-entitlements.
-Network assets utilize locally installed entitlements and reference them through their capabilities' supporting-entitlements lists.
-For instance, a license server or inventory system might list an entitlement at the top level, which then gets installed on specific network assets where the capabilities reference the local copy.
+Entitlements are managed both centrally at the network-inventory level and at the asset level through installed-entitlements.
+Network assets reference their installed entitlements through their capabilities' supporting-entitlements lists.
+For instance, a license server or inventory system might list an entitlement at the top level, which then gets installed on specific network assets where the capabilities reference the active entitlement.
 The "parent-entitlement-uid" field in installed entitlements provides traceability back to centralized entitlements when applicable.
 Proper identification of entitlements is imperative to ensure consistency across systems, enabling monitoring systems to recognize when multiple locations reference related entitlements.
-Furthermore, there are cases where an authorized network asset might have locally installed entitlements without explicit knowledge of the covering organizational license.
-Consider the scenario of a site license, wherein any device under the site may utilize a feature through locally installed entitlements derived from the site-wide license.
+Furthermore, there are cases where an authorized network asset might have installed entitlements without explicit knowledge of the covering organizational license.
+Consider the scenario of a site license, wherein any device under the site may utilize a feature through installed entitlements derived from the site-wide license.
 In such cases, the parent-entitlement-uid maintains the connection to the organizational entitlement policy.

 ### Reverse Mapping from Entitlements to Capabilities